vini-sousa/TestApi/README.md

         ```

 By default, the API will typically be accessible at `https://localhost:7167` (HTTPS) and `http://localhost:5037` (HTTP).
 Check your terminal output for the exact URLs.

+## Running Unit Tests

+This project includes unit tests to ensure code quality.

+    * Open a terminal in the root directory of the solution (the `src` folder).
+    * Run the following command to execute all tests in the solution:
+        ```bash
+        dotnet test
+        ```
+    * To run tests for a specific test project (e.g., `Midgar.API.Tests`), you can navigate to its folder or specify the project:
+        ```bash
+        dotnet test tests/Midgar.API.Tests/Midgar.API.Tests.csproj
+        ```

 ## Accessing API Endpoints & Documentation